Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 Choose 30-90 minute workshop(s).
 Workshops can be offered during an AM, lunch or PM slot.

-FEE: Contact Jill to arrange fees.
+FEE: Contact Jill to arrange scheduling and fees.

 Wellness Days / Health Fairs